A night on the sofa? It’s no great hardship – it’s just a place to crash. But if it becomes long-term – that is a very different story.

 Long-term sofa-surfing is recognised as homelessness.

-You may have somewhere to sleep, but you have nowhere to live.
-You might be able to use the address for official documentation – or not.
-And, although not on the streets, it is precarious situation to be; one that makes people vulnerable and anxious.
+Sofa-surfing means you may have somewhere to sleep, but nowhere to live.
+You might not be able to use that address for official documentation.
+And, although not on the streets, it is precarious situation to be in; one that makes people vulnerable and anxious.

 12,300 people in Britain were sleeping on the streets last year, with a further 12,000 spending the night in cars, trains, buses or tents.

 To be reliant on friends, who themselves may be living in overcrowded, or cramped accommodation is hard.
-This is may be the place where you sleep, but it is not your home and the sofa is only ‘yours’ when everyone else has gone to bed.
+This is may be the place where you sleep, but it is not your home.
+The the sofa is only ‘yours’ when everyone else has gone to bed.
 You can never forget that you are a ‘temporary’ visitor.

-When your only ‘bed’ is a sofa it means you have no personal privacy, and probably nowhere to store your belongings.
+When your only ‘bed’ is a sofa it means you have no personal privacy and probably nowhere to store your belongings.
 You have to try to be tidy, unobtrusive and undemanding; staying out as much as possible so as not to get under people’s feet.
-You are on your best behaviour, not relaxed; ever-conscious that you have nowhere else to go.
+You are on your best behaviour and cannot relax; ever-conscious that you have nowhere else to go.

 Of course, there are sofa-surfing websites for adventurous types who are happy to travel the world sleeping for free on a stranger’s sofa – no strings attached.
-To be clear: there is no ‘adventure’ in having to sleep on a sofa for 3 years.
+There is no ‘adventure’ in having to sleep on a friend’s sofa for 3 years.
 Far from it.

 We should also think of the kindness of family and friends who are prepared to take someone in when the only spare space they have is the sofa.
 It is inconvenient to have your living room occupied every single night, your space invaded.

 It can’t be easy to take on someone long-term – but also, not easy to turn them away.